About/Videos

 Neither Neema Village nor Social Welfare accepts money for adoptions.

 Hospitals, police or Social Welfare call when a baby has been found or a mother has died and there is no one left to care for the baby.
-Our babies have been left on roadsides, in the bus station, in a front yard, in latrines, one in a gravel pit and one in an open pit latrine and had been there long enough that maggots were in his ear.
+Our babies have been left on roadsides, in the bus station, in a front yard, in latrines, one in a gravel pit and two in open pit latrines and one had been there long enough that maggots were in his ear.
 All our babies have a tragic story or we would not have them.

 We believe that what evil meant for death, God has meant for Life!